wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 ```

-The `sendStatusMessage` has abstracted our Vonage code into a function called `sendFacebookMessage` :
+The `sendStatusMessage` function has abstracted our Vonage code into a function called `sendFacebookMessage` :

 ```javascript
 const sendFacebookMEssage = async (text, req, res) => {